TariqGon/TariqGon.github.io/_posts/2018-03-19- Image_Recognition_With_Neural_Networks_Using_Tensorflow.md

 ## Final Thoughts

 We got 94% accuracy using 15 epochs.
-Even though this is good but running for more training epochs with this data can produce more accuracy that can get to 99%.
+Even though this is good result. running for more training epochs with this data can produce more accuracy that can get to 99%.